 - Emily Dickinson, 1830-1886.
 The introverted Massachusetts poet published around 10-11 poems, anonymously, during her life.
 After she died, her younger sister discovered some 1,700 poems that Dickinson had never done anything with.
 The first volume was published in 1890, four years after her death.

 - Philip K. Dick, 1928-1982.
-The troubled science fiction author was impressively prolific, and managed to eke a living as a full-time novelist, but the field of sci fi did not pay well.
-Dick died just as he started making money, a few months before the premiere of Blade Runner, the film based on his 1968 novel Do Androids Dream of Electric Sheep?.
+The troubled science fiction author was impressively prolific, and managed to eke out a living as a full-time novelist, but the field of sci fi did not pay well.
+Dick died just as he began making money, a few months before the premiere of Blade Runner, the film based on his 1968 novel Do Androids Dream of Electric Sheep?.
 Since then, no fewer than nine of Dick's stories have been turned into feature films, with more on the way.

 - Herman Melville, 1819-1891.
 The author of Moby-Dick, considered one of the greatest novels in the English language and the scourge of high school students everywhere, reportedly made just about $10,000 as a writer during his lifetime, most of which came from his early adventure novel Typee.
 Moby-Dick, published in 1851, earned just over $500.
 It wasn't until 1921, thirty years after Melville's death, that interest in his work was revived.

 - Zora Neale Hurston, 1891-1960.
-The early African American writer, best known for her novel Their Eyes Were Watching God, was unpopular in both white and black literary circles; her Harlem Renaissance contemporaries derided her Ebonics-filled dialogue and her anti-socialist politics.
+The African American writer, best known for her novel Their Eyes Were Watching God, was unpopular in both white and black literary circles; her Harlem Renaissance contemporaries derided her Ebonics-filled dialogue and her anti-socialist politics.
 The Color Purple author Alice Walker revived interest in Hurston's work in 1975.